Willem Adriaan van der Stel

 Willem Adriaan van der Stel (24 August 1664 – 11 November 1733) was an Extraordinary Councillor of the Dutch East Indies, and Governor of the Cape Colony, a way station for the Dutch East India Company (VOC), from 23 January 1699 to 1707.
 He was dismissed after a revolt and was exiled to the Netherlands.

 Early life

-Van der Stel was the eldest of six children of Simon van der Stel (1639–1712) and Johanna Jacoba Six (1645–1700), who were prominent members of the Dutch merchant class.
+Willem van der Stel was the eldest of six children of Simon van der Stel (1639–1712) and Johanna Jacoba Six (1645–1700), who were prominent members of the Dutch merchant class.
+He was baptized in Haarlem and had a younger brother Adriaan (1665-1720).
 His paternal grandfather had been the VOC commander of Mauritius, and his grandmother a mestizo.
-His mother was related to Jan Six, who was involved in the silk trade and a friend of Rembrandt.
-Willem Adriaan was fifteen when he went to the Cape in 1679.
-Around 1684, he returned to Holland where he married Maria de Haze, with whom he would have five children.
-(Her father François de Haze worked for the Dutch East India Company as an opperhoofd on Deshima, and in Persia and Bengal, and was also involved in the silk trade).
+His mother was related to Jacob J. Hinlopen and Jan Six and who was involved in the silk trade and a friend of Rembrandt.
+Willem was fifteen when he went to the Cape in 1679 with his father and aunt (Cornelia Six); his mother stayed behind.
+He worked for the company as bookkeeper.
+In 1684, he married Maria de Haze, and returned to Amsterdam where he would have four children baptized but two died.
+(Her late father François de Haze worked for the Dutch East India Company as an opperhoofd on Deshima, and in Persia and Bengal, and was also involved in the silk trade).